alwa-a5/PfSense-Wazuh-Home-Lab/README.md

-# pfSense Wazuh Home Lab
+# PfSense Wazuh Home Lab
 - For this project I simulated a realistic brute force attack against an exposed remote access service to evaluate the visibility and detection capability of my home lab setup.
 I built a segmented network using pfSense as the perimeter firewall, an Ubuntu Server running Wazuh as my SIEM, a Windows 10 machine as the target, and a Kali Linux machine as the attacker.
 To strengthen visibility on the Windows host, I deployed a Wazuh agent, which was essential for capturing the failed and successful login events generated during the attack.
 On the Kali attacker machine, I used Nmap for reconnaissance and Hydra to brute force RDP credentials against the victim.
 I executed the attack while simultaneously reviewing and tuning detection rules in Wazuh to ensure the activity would generate a clear, actionable alert.
 The lab's primary goal was to demonstrate how a firewall, a SIEM, and an exposed service interact in a real attack path, and how an analyst would detect and respond to it.

 # Topology